tlagore/tanky_tank_tanks/README.md

 # tanky_tank_tanks
 A 2d game developed for the Atari ST using the STEem Engine Atari Emulator.

+Here's a little video of an [early version](https://www.youtube.com/watch?v=MACQNG1RRLw) in action if you can get it running:

 ## Overview ##
 Tanky tank tanks was a project written for the [STEem Engine Atari Emulator](http://tamw.atari-users.net/steem.htm).